 So we have a case in point.
-Clearly airport parking is a good candidate for revenue management solutions.
+Clearly airport car parking analytics is a good candidate for revenue management solutions.
 This is where GrayMatter’s Airport Analytics (AA+) Car Parking Revenue Management (CPRM) solution comes to the picture.
 CPRM is a demand driven pricing system for car parks in airports.
 The following features of CPRM are particularly remarkable

 - Dynamic daily pricing with predicted future pricing

 - Factors historical data analysis, daily decision optimization and re-modelling in case of deviations in prediction vis-à-vis actual

 - Ability to override model and perform what-if analysis